-In the Easter math rotation activity, students represent and solve simple addition and subtraction problems using a range of strategies including counting on, partitioning and rearranging parts.
+In this Easter math activity, students represent and solve simple addition and subtraction problems using various strategies, including counting on, partitioning, and rearranging parts.
 They also develop a range of mental strategies for addition and subtraction problems.
 You will need:

 Ask your students to:

-- generate two numbers by rolling two dice
+- generate two numbers by rolling a pair of dice

-- collect the corresponding number of chicks for each number rolled
+- collect the corresponding number of erasers for each number rolled

 - write an addition number sentence to represent the problem

-- calculate the total number of chicks and complete the number sentence
+- calculate the total number of erasers and complete the number sentence

 - explore the commutative law for addition a + b = b + a

-- Consolidate one-to-one correspondence.
-Encourage your students to count each dot on an Easter Egg and Chick Craft Template only once with one touch per object.
+- Reinforce one-to-one correspondence.
+Encourage your students to count each dot on the egg only once with one touch per object.
 Use concrete materials such as counters to support less confident learners.

-- Investigate and describe patterns formed by skip-counting and patterns with counters.
+- Investigate and describe patterns formed with counters.